 As noted above, the Company’s Constitution imposes limits on the number of shares in the Company that any person, or group of associated persons, may hold.
 The provisions in the Constitution which set out the requirements of the 49% Unclassified Shares Cap and the 15% Cap are complex provisions.
 Existing and prospective shareholders are encouraged to seek legal advice and the Board’s views when contemplating a transfer of shares which may trigger the 49% Unclassified Shares Cap and or the 15% Cap or otherwise give rise to issues referred to here.

 The Board may refuse to register a Share Transfer Form for a number of reasons as set out in the Constitution.
 The Board may require the parties to a proposed share transfer to provide additional information and documents.
 The decision of the Board relating to the registration of a Share Transfer Form is absolute.
 The Share Transfer Form must be completed in full.
-Please refer to sample form available by following this link for classified shares or this link for unclassified shares.
+Please refer to sample form available by following the below links for: